DionLab/RepeatDetector/README.md

 ## General Usage
 Repeat Detector requires an input fasta file and a selected profile.
 When run with no output format selected, RD will output a table of reads, with associated longest repeat tract to stdout.

+Profiles either allow an interruption in the repeat tract (permissive/Annex2) or do not allow an interruption (restrictive/Annex10).

 ```
 RepeatDetector --prf <profile> <fasta-file> <options>